softpano/pythonizer/readme.md

 My feeling is that there should be some better tools for this particular task to lessen the costs, time, and effort.
 One trivial idea is to have a better, whitten with some level of knowledge of compiler technologies tool that falls into the category of small toy language  compliers with total effort around one man year or less.

-Assuming ten lines per day of debugged code for the task of complexity comparable with the writing of compilers, the estimated size should be around 2-3K lines of code.
+Assuming ten lines per day of debugged code for the task of complexity comparable with the writing of compilers, the estimated size should be around 3-5K lines of code (~1K line phaze 1 and 2-3K line phaze 2

 So far, this just an idea, although the prototype was already written.
 The idea might be wrong, and it might be impossible to write anything useful in less than 3K lines.
-As of November 2019 less 1.5K lines were written but this early alpha version was able to translate around 90-95% of statements of pre_pythonizer.pl -- the script that was posted on this site and which currently serves as then main test.
-Of couse the script uses very small subset of Perl but even if on other more complex Perl scripts the result will be above 80%, this still represents considerable labor savings, allowing to accomplish the task in less time.
+As of November 2019 around 2.5K lines were written and alpha version works more or less OK on simple Perl text with wrounf 80% statement translation sucess rate.

+I ahad chosen pre_pythonizer.pl -- the script that was posted on this site as the asseptance test.
+Of couse the script uses very small subset of Perl (no OO, no modules), but it a way it is representative of a large category of Perl script written by system administrators,m who raraly use esoteric features and, generally, coming from C+shell backgraund, prefer procedural style of programming.
+Only GUI progrms are written using OO stle by this catagory of programmers.

+On  this catagory of scripts the automatic traslation (or more corretly tranliteration ;-) can provides considerable labor savings during conversion, allowing to accomplish the task in less time and with higher quality.

 Of course,  when Perl functions and regex are used extensively the result can be simply incorrect.